Free life insurance quotes in minutes

 • You’ll have to disclose your existing policies, so the insurance company you’re applying with knows how much coverage you already have.

 Be honest and straightforward during the application process.
-Insurers will verify your information through the Medical Information Bureau (MIB), where insurance companies have access to complied information from previous life, health, disability, and long-term care insurance applications.
+Insurers will verify your information through the Medical Information Bureau (MIB), where insurance companies have access to compiled information from previous life, health, disability, and long-term care insurance applications.

 If the insurance company finds out you lied or misrepresented yourself during the application process, it might decline your coverage or refuse to pay out to your beneficiaries if it determines you committed life insurance fraud.